Beal scores 35, Wizards hold off Bulls 105-101 for rare win

 Beal made two of his own and Len added one to make it a five-point game before LaVine sank two more foul shots to pull Chicago to 102-99 with a minute left.
 Beal lost his dribble, resulting in a turnover, and Coby White hit a floater for the Bulls coming out of a timeout to cut it to one with 29 seconds left.

 Beal got fouled on a drive and made the second free throw after missing the first to make it 103-101 with 9.8 seconds to play.
-After a timeout, a driving LaVine missed a layup over Len.
+Following a timeout, a driving LaVine missed a layup over Len, who joined the Wizards last month after being released by Toronto.
 Beal grabbed the rebound and hit free throws with 0.1 seconds left.

+”I thought I drove and created contact,” LaVine said. ”The refs saw it differently.
+Everybody says put the pressure on the rim at the end of the game, don’t settle.
+I thought I did that.
+I thought I created contact.
+I guess I’ve got to make the layup.”

 TIP-INS

 Wizards: Westbrook was held out because the Wizards were playing for the second time in two days.
-Coach Scott Brooks hopes to have the nine-time All-Star and 2017 NBA MVP playing on both ends of back-to-backs ”down the road.”
+Brooks hopes to have the nine-time All-Star and 2017 NBA MVP playing on both ends of back-to-backs ”down the road.” … Washington shot 6 for 26 on 3-pointers, while the Bulls went 9 of 30.

 UP NEXT